 The data from NOAA series of polar orbiting satellites are received and processed by IMD at Delhi and Chennai.
-Both AVHRR and TOVS data are processed in real time and the cloud imagery and derived products are being utilised by the weather forecasters.The derived products are archived for distribution on demand basis to the scientists for use in research work.

-The vertical temperature and moisture profiles derived from the NOAA satellites have shown positive impact on forecasts generated with numerical models.
-The old HRPT receiving station at New Delhi has been replaced with a new system, which is also capable of receiving data from new generation of NOAA satellites (K,L,M,N series).
-This system is currently undergoing checkouts.
+Both AVHRR and TOVS data are processed in real time and the cloud imagery and derived products are being utilized by the weather forecasters.
+The derived products are archived for distribution on demand basis to the scientists for use in research work.
+Based on a limited study done by IMD, the vertical temperature and moisture profiles derived from the NOAA satellite have shown positive impact on forecasts generated with numerical models.
+The old HRPT receiving station at New Delhi has been replaced with a new system, which is also capable of receiving data from new generation of NOAA satellites (K, L, M, N series).

-1.9 PDUS for METEOSAT-5 Reception:
+1.8 PDUS for METEOSAT-5 data reception

-A new PDUS receiving station has been installed at IMD, New Delhi for reception of high resolution imagery data from METEOSAT-5 SATELLITE LOCATED AT 63 deg E over the Indian Ocean This system is operational from March,2000.
+A new PDUS receiving station had been installed in early 2000 at IMD, New Delhi for reception of high resolution imagery data from METEOSAT-5 satellite located at 63° E over the Indian Ocean.
+This system continues to be used operationally for providing cloud imagery data to the forecasters.